Georgia-Southwestern-State-Univeristy/capstone-project-campusconnect-team/README.md

      - Full Map Coverage: Ensures the map fills its container using width: 100% and height: 100%.
      - Absolute Positioning: Uses position: absolute with top: 0 and left: 0 to layer the map correctly inside its wrapper.
      - Min-Height Safeguard: Applies a minimum height (400px) to prevent rendering issues where the map may appear blank due to no vertical space being allocated — especially useful for mobile views or when containers collapse.
+### `NotFound.js`:
+* Custom 404 page rendered for invalid routes or broken links.
+   * Features:
+     - Displays a friendly error message and button to return to the home screen.
+     - Maintains app branding and UI consistency.

 ## `/src/services`: